awsdocs/aws-private-ca-user-guide/doc_source/PcaCtIntro.md

 # Using CloudTrail<a name="PcaCtIntro"></a>

-You can use [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/) to record API calls that are made by AWS Certificate Manager Private Certificate Authority\.
+You can use [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/) to record API calls that are made by AWS Private Certificate Authority\.
 For more information, see the following topics\.

 **Topics**
 + [Creating a policy](PutPolicy.md)